-The Community Shelter Board, through the Unified Supportive Housing System (USHS), implemented the HUD housing prioritization guidelines system-wide as of January 1, 2015.
-Chronically homeless applicants are given priority for housing over applicants who are not chronically homeless.
-We started to issue during 2015 "hot lists" comprised of homeless individuals who accumulated more than 100 days in shelter through one or multiple episodes of homelessness to identify shelter long-stayers and prioritize them for appropriate housing.
+The CoC's Unified Supportive Housing System (USHS) implemented HUD's prioritization guidelines on January 1, 2015 and updated the guidelines in August 2016 based on CPD-16-11.
+USHS prioritizes chronically homeless individuals for all PSH projects, regardless of whether the beds are specifically dedicated or prioritized for chronically homeless individuals.
+CSB issues "hot lists" of individuals who have accumulated more than 100 days in shelter through one or multiple episodes of homelessness to prioritize them for housing.
 We centralized and standardized case management across the CoC to better assess and prioritize needs.
-For the unsheltered individuals we bring together diverse community organizations in a focused dialogue around street homelessness to expedite the move of individuals into housing.
-USHS staff collaborates closely with case management and outreach staff to assess the homeless status of applicants, complete applications, and move individuals into the next available housing unit expeditiously.
+We bring together diverse community organizations in a focused dialogue around street homelessness to expedite housing.
+USHS staff collaborates closely with case management and outreach staff to assess eligibility, complete applications, and move individuals into the next available unit expeditiously.
+The CoC also consistently pursues funding for new PSH units.